By the Voces Staff

 She finally was able to earn a bachelor’s degree in business rom the University of the Incarnate Word and and a master's degree in management from Our Lady of the Lake University, both in San Antonio.

 She remained tied to Uvalde through family, friends and her church, and continued to watch the city evolve.
 President Lyndon Johnson’s war on poverty allowed the town to get federal block grants for community improvements.
-Her brother Roy –- once a student protester -- became an attorney and then a judge.
+Her brother Roy –- once a student protester -- became an attorney in private practice and then Uvalde County Attorney.
 He eventually was elected district attorney for three counties.
 “I saw that as an incredible event in Uvalde,” she said.

 She credits the courage of Mexican-American parents who stood up to the Uvalde establishment.
 “Their bravery allowed some compassion to filter through and some changes have come about because of that.”